 We also play it at animal locations such as the Carolina Tiger Rescue shown in the above picture.
+This game helps students solidify their understanding of a fact and an opinion.

 *This post contains affiliate links.
 For more information, see my disclosures here.*